fbpx

 Don Choi

-While living in San Francisco, Schwam got to know ultra-legend Don Choi, who had run about 20 ultras by 1979.
+While living in San Francisco, Schwam got to know ultra-legend Don Choi (1948-), who had run about 20 ultras by 1979.
 Schwam said, “We were great pals.
 We would train together on Sundays at the Polo Grounds track, sunrise to sundown, nine hours.”
-Her running friend, Jackie Stack, niece of ultra-pioneer, Wally Stack, would bring them food to support their crazy all-day 50-mile training runs.
-She said about those loopy runs, “I have to admit that I was losing my mind there for a while.
+Her running friend, Jackie Stack, niece of ultra-pioneer, Walt Stack (1908-1995), would bring them food to support their crazy all-day 50-mile training runs.
+Schwam said about those loopy runs, “I have to admit that I was losing my mind there for a while.
 I was a real basket case.”
 They would often run 140-mile weeks.

 Running 113 miles at Woodside